caio-davi/mapPopulation/README.md

-# Texas Population
+# Map Population

+Simple app to get the population given a circle in the map, this is a beta version focusing only the state of Texas.
+You might notice some overvalue in the population sizes, probably because the population values used here are an estimation of population count for the year 2020.
-Simple app to get the Texas population.
-This could be easily adapted to any state/region/country using data available [here](https://sedac.ciesin.columbia.edu/).
+Either the map coverage and the year's population count could be easily adapted to any state/region/country using data available [here](https://sedac.ciesin.columbia.edu/).

 ## Getting Started